agentmodels/agentmodels.org/chapters/04-mdp.md

 also good to think about andreas example of infinite time horizon but with small probability of death at each age (similar to language models with prob of infinite lenght sentence).

+## Sequential Decision Problems: Introduction
+The previous [chapter](/chapters/03-one-shot-planning) chapter introduced agent models for solving very simple decision problems.
+The rest of the tutorial looks at more complex and interesting problems.
+Later chapters will look at problems where the outcome depends on the decison of another rational agent (as in *game theory*).
+The next few chapters look at single-agent problems that are *sequential* rather than *one-shot*.
+In sequential decision problems, an agent's choice of action *now* depends on the action they'll choose in the future.
+(Agents must *co-ordinate* with their future selves).

+As a simple illustration of a sequential decision problem, suppose that an agent, Alice, is looking for somewhere to eat.
+Alice gets out of work in a particular location (labeled "start").
+She knows the streets and the restaurants nearby.
+So the decision she faces is to choose a restaurant that (a) she likes, and (b) is not too long a walk.

 ~~~~
 var element = makeResultContainer();